HCMID/ms-hackathon-2020/docs/software.md

 ## Details:  Atom for text editing

-We edit several types of documents:  tables of data in delimited text files, diplomatic editions marked up in XML, scripts in the Scala language, and texts, slide shows and web pages composed in Markdown.
-The [Atom editor](https://atom.io/) provides excellent support for all of these when configured with appropriate plugins.
+In today's workshop, we will edit tables of data in delimited text files, and diplomatic editions of texts marked up in XML.
+The plugin architecture of the [Atom editor](https://atom.io/) provides excellent support for all of these.

 Download and install atom from <https://atom.io/>.
 If you are using Mac OS X, open atom and choose from the Atom menu, "Install Shell Commands".
 (This step should not be necessary on Windows or Linux operating systems.)